-Approved by the Board of Trustees of Masorti Judaism - July 2022
+Approved by the Board of Trustees of Masorti Judaism - May 2025

-The aim of this policy is to lay out guidelines and a procedure for dealing with situations where adults come into contact with children and vulnerable adults.
+The aim of this policy is to lay out guidelines and a procedure for dealing with situations where adults come into contact with children and adults at risk of harm.
 It deals with general wellbeing, duty of care to young people and alleged cases of child abuse.
 It also deals with good practice in our work to protect the young people who are in our care and to protect ourselves as professionals and volunteers.